snhobbs/kicad-testpoints/README.md

 # kicad-testpoints

+## KiCAD Plugin
+This is the command line tool based on reference designator and pad number.
+For the action plugin see [snhobbs/kicad-testpoints-pcm](github.com/snhobbs/kicad-testpoints-pcm)

 ## Project Scope
 + Simplify the process of building a test & programming jig for a KiCAD design.
 + Export centroid like data for individual pads